-The FR166 is a multitasking real-time operating system for the Infineon 166 family.
-Multiple tasks can be managed by you on a single CPU making your programs much easier to develop.
+The FR166 is a multi-tasking real-time operating system for the Infineon 166 family.
+You can manage multiple tasks on a single CPU making your programs much easier to develop.
 The RTX166 Full includes CAN libraries.
-The RTX166 Tiny is a subset of the RTX166 Full and includes all C166 C compiler kits.
+The RTX166 Tiny is a subset of the RTX166 Full and is included with all C166 C Compiler Kits.
+The EK version of the tool chain does not include an RTOS.